New variants of COVID-19 have emerged in several places around the world. Keep up with the latest variants here.

 On this page, you can find the following information:

 It is normal for viruses to constantly change.
 This is known as mutation.
 These changes create new strains or variants of viruses.
 Read about why and how viruses change.

-- New COVID-19 variants Centers for Disease Control and Prevention, US, 2021
+- New COVID-19 variants Centers for Disease Control and Prevention, US, 2019

 - The effects of virus variants on COVID-19 vaccines World Health Organization, 2021

-- COVID-19 – about the Delta variant Ministry of Health, NZ, 2021
+- About the omicron variant Ministry of Health, NZ, 2022

 - Omicron vs Delta – how the 2 variants compare, according to experts and research Health.com, US, 2022